Beer Barrel Polka: History

 The polka soon became famous around the world.
 In 1939 Will Glahé recorded an instrumental version that was a big hit in the United States, being ranked #3 by the radio program Your Hit Parade in June of that year..
 The June 17, 1939 edition of Billboard magazine noted that "Beer Barrel Polka" was the 12th most popular song by radio plays on New York City radio stations WJZ, WEAF and WABC.
 Daniel Richman wrote "There's hardly a [jukebox] machine from Maine to California that still isn't inviting patrons to roll out the barrel, and from all indications it will probably be another couple of weeks before the 'roll out' can be changed to 'throw out.

 During World War II, versions in many other languages were created and the song was popular among soldiers, regardless of their allegiances.
-Italian writer Primo Levi wrote that when he was deported to Auschwitz, the camp's orchestra was playing "Rosamunda", the German version of "Beer Barrel Polka," as he arrived.
+Italian writer Primo Levi wrote that when he was deported to Auschwitz, the camp's orchestra was playing "Rosamunde", the German version of "Beer Barrel Polka," as he arrived.
 According to TIME magazine, when the first Australian contingent of troops arrived in England, they were singing the polka.
 On VE Day—May 8 or 9, 1945—Humphrey Lyttelton played it standing on a handcart outside Buckingham Palace, a performance that could be heard in the BBC broadcast from the victory celebrations.

 It was claimed many times that the song was written in the country where it had just become a hit.
 TIME wrote that "Germans insisted it was an old Bavarian drinking song.
 Americans and British thought it was one of their own.
 Anyhow, they all sang it."
 Its actual composer was not widely known until after the war.